 - 1 tsp basil

 - 1 tsp oregano

-- 1 bag of frozen mixed veggies (no corn!
-It's not a veggie!)
+- 1 bag frozen mixed vegetables

 - 1 egg

-- Bake at 350 for approximately 30 minutes.
+- Bake at 350°F for approximately 30 minutes.

 Now I just have to figure out a recipe for a good stout homebrew and I’ll be one happy Irish lass!